SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: Task Formulation

 \subsection{Task 1: Detection}

-In TTS and voice cloning applications, ensuring speaker consistency across generated outputs is critical for quality control.
-The most fundamental requirement is to detect whether all turns belong to the same speaker.
+In Text-to-Speech (TTS) and voice cloning, ensuring speaker consistency across generated outputs is critical for quality control.
+The most fundamental requirement is to detect whether all audio turns belong to the same speaker.
 This requires \textit{absolute judgment capability}, where the model must rely on its internal threshold to determine consistency.